cs4241-19a/a4-creativecoding/README.md

 I used ES Linter with the standard rules for indentation, spacing, and single quote strings.

+Dataset was taken from earthquakes.gov

+*** Issue ***
+For some reason when on glitch, the points on the map don't reload upon refresh.
+I couldn't figure out why, but restarting the glitch server would do the trick.

 ## Technical Achievements
 - **Tech Achievement 1**: I used geoAlbertUSA to render a functional map of the US